telerik/blazor-docs/components/grid/loading-animation.md

 # Loading Animation

-The Grid can show a loading animation to indicate data operations that take more than 600ms to complete.
-The indicator appears as a loading sign over the Blazor Data Grid.
-The loading animation improves user experience with a visual hint that the requested action is still executing.
-The feature can prevent repetitive user actions.
+The Grid can show a loading animation during data operations that take more than 600ms to complete.
+This improves the user experience with a visual hint that the requested action is still running and prevents repetitive user actions.

+The animation appears as a loading indicator over the Blazor Data Grid.

 ## Basics